X

 Day 5: Dog Sledding + Bigfork

-Less than an hour from Glacier National Park, hook up with Base Camp Bigfork for a once-in-a-lifetime winter excursion.
+Less than an hour from Glacier National Park, hook up with Base Camp Bigfork for a memorable winter excursion.
 Mush your own team of sled dogs (with the help of a guide) through Montana's wintry landscape, or sit back and enjoy the ride.
 Après sled, explore downtown Bigfork.
-This storybook village lays on the charm all year long.
-Dine on some of Montana's best at Bonfire, savor local craft beer and spirits at Flathead Lake Brewing or Whistling Andy's and overnight at Bigfork Mountain Lake Lodge.
+Savor local craft beer and delicious food at Flathead Lake Brewing or enjoy craft cocktails at Whistling Andy Distillery.
+Overnight at Mountain Lake Lodge.

 For more information: